YanbinHe/JournalKroSBL/KroSBL_f/README.txt

 3. put simu_results_con.mat and simu_results.mat under ./KroSBL_f, run figure_ploting.m, then you should be able to see all the figures

-# ./unknown_time_compare, known_unknown_nsq.mat, and review_convergence are used to reproduce the results in the response letter.
+# ./unknown_time_compare, known_unknown_nsq.m, and review_convergence are used to reproduce the results in the response letter.
 For readers with general interests, you can ignore them.

 # All the files are tested in Matlab 2021b, but any later version should also work.